x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-resource-mailboxes.md

 ## Managing resource mailboxes in Classic Exchange admin center

+A room mailbox is a resource mailbox that's assigned to a physical location, such as a conference room, an auditorium, or a training room.
+After an administrator creates room mailboxes, users can easily reserve rooms by including room mailboxes in meeting requests.
+For more details, check out [Recipients in Exchange Online](https://docs.microsoft.com/exchange/recipients-in-exchange-online/recipients-in-exchange-online).

+An equipment mailbox is a resource mailbox assigned to a resource that's not location specific, such as a portable computer, projector, microphone, or a company car.
+After an administrator creates an equipment mailbox, users can easily reserve the piece of equipment by including the corresponding equipment mailbox in a meeting request.
+You can use the Classic Exchange admin center and Exchange Online PowerShell to create an equipment mailbox or change equipment mailbox properties.
+For more information, see [Recipients in Exchange Online](https://docs.microsoft.com/exchange/recipients-in-exchange-online/recipients-in-exchange-online).

 ## What do you need to know before you begin?

 - Estimated time to complete a room mailbox: 5 to 10 minutes.